 - Separate forum software

-Now comes, the self-hosted stand alone forum options, and I’m sure many of you are familiar with platform like vBulletin, PhpBb.
+Now comes the self-hosted, stand alone forum options, and I’m sure many of you are familiar with platform like vBulletin, PhpBb.
 Here are some of the best recommended self-hosted forum options:

-phpBB is best free open source forum software out there, and it is released under GNU general public license.
+phpBB is best free open-source forum software out there, and it is released under GNU general public license.
 Being an open-source platform, there are many free mods available for phpBB, which will help you to extend the feature of your forum.
-You can see one list of mod on official page over here.
+You can see one list of the mod on official page over here.
 Another good thing about phpBB is it’s just forum, and unlike other forum software which let you create blogs, or work as CMS, phpBB is designed to be only a forum software.
-In this case, when we are planning to integrate a forum with existing WordPress blog, I find this as a better solution.
+In this case, when we are planning to integrate a forum with an existing WordPress blog, I find this as a better solution.

 Of all the commercial and paid forum software out there, vBulletin is one of the oldest and the most popular option right now.
 Popular internet marketing forum like Warriorforum runs on vBulletin. vBulletin is good option when you are planning to have a forum with all the features, and are looking for a professional approach.
 The only thing which you need to keep in mind is the pricing.
 Prices start at $249 which goes up as you add mobile-suite, or add-ons like branding removal.
 Do remember, the latest version of vBulletin 5 is getting some pretty bad reviews, and current users are reporting hundreds of bugs (via forums).

 And for today, this is the last forum option I will add here.
 VanillaForums is another old forum software (started in 2006) and offers two options.
 Self-hosted (free) and a cloud-hosted option.
 If you are looking for a deep-integration of your blog with the forum (something like a new discussion thread for every post, along with comments), VanillaForums has a solution for you.
 Here is a guide on how this integration works.